jerry-eldridge/pyjgeutil/README.md

 Winpython27 and in its command shell:

-pip install opencv-python
+'pip install opencv-python'
-pip install tripy
+'pip install tripy'